mugoosse/duplicates-finder/README.md

 # Duplicate Finder CLI

-An interactive CLI tool for finding and managing duplicate files and folders using eza for enhanced file listing.
+An interactive CLI tool for finding and managing duplicate files and folders.

 ## Features